Powder diffraction data reduction#

 The time-of-flight of a neutron is typically not known from experimental measurements.

-and the timestamp when a neutron was detected by a detector pixel (named toa
+and the timestamp when a neutron was detected by a detector pixel (named toa, standing for time-of-arrival).

 The difference between these two times is commonly used to compute an approximate time-of-flight.
 This approximation performs well at neutron sources with a short pulse, where it is satisfactory to assume that all neutrons left the source at the same time.